beatcoinpl/Private-API/README.md

 )
 ```

-you are trying trade more than you have!
+You are trying trade more than you have!

 ```
 (